Do you know an Amazon affiliate – or have you heard of anybody – who has gotten banned from Amazon Associates Program?

 This one is fairly difficult to comprehend and understand.
 This also happens to be one of the mistakes that I made when I was getting started using the Amazon Associates program.
 Luckily, I never got caught and I was able to fix my mistakes.
 Here is a link to the Trademark Guidelines for Amazon Associates.

 In a nutshell… you aren’t allowed to use any Amazon marks or Amazon logos anywhere on your site except for the ones they specifically provide to you.
-In other words – you can’t Google search for an image of the Amazon logo then upload that image to your site and use it.
+In other words – you can’t Google search for an image of the Amazon logo or the Amazon prime logo then upload that image to your site and use it.
 But here is where it gets confusing… This is what is stated in the Amazon Associates Policies under the ‘Trademark Guidelines’ section…

 1. YOU ARE ALLOWED TO USE THE AMAZON MARKS ONLY BY DISPLAY ON YOUR SITE WITH THE PURPOSE OF ADVERTISING AVAILABILITY OF PRODUCTS ON AN AMAZON SITE, WITH A CORRESPONDING SPECIAL LINK TO THAT SITE.